 Enter Apt-web.
 This website, also available as a Chrome app, informs you of all the dependencies you’ll need to install a given program and offers direct download links for all of them:

 While this isn’t always going to be quick, it’s easier than diving into the dependencies yourself and manually downloading each file.
-Check out Apt-web, or install Apt-web as a Chrome app for quick access.
+Check out Apt-web, or for quick access.

 Ubuntu is great; so is Chrome.
 It’s no wonder there are tools for making the two work better together.
 Can you think of any more useful Chrome extensions for Ubuntu?
 Share them in the comments below, along with any questions.